 SUNDAY MORNING MEETINGS

-Generally, we meet on the first Sunday of each month during the service for a time of fun, community and gospel-centered teaching, with classes for 4th/5th Grade as well as Middle School.
+Generally, we meet on the first Sunday of each month during the service for a time of fun, community and gospel-centered teaching, for the middle and high school age youth.
 Drop off and pick up will be in the band/art rooms at EMHS.
-We currently going through the Gospel Project curriculum, see below for more information.
+Light breakfast is provided.

 At least once a quarter, we offer shared experiences through engaging activities that help unify us as a group and strengthen community bonds, through which we can speak and live the gospel to one another.
 Check out our events to see what is coming next.